Sandinista National Liberation Front: Rise (1970–1976)

 On December 23, 1972, a magnitude 6.2 earthquake leveled the capital city, Managua.
 The earthquake killed 10,000 of the city's 400,000 residents and left another 50,000 homeless.
 About 80% of Managua's commercial buildings were destroyed.
 President Anastasio Somoza Debayle's National Guard embezzled much of the international aid that flowed into the country to assist in reconstruction, and several parts of downtown Managua were never rebuilt.
 The president gave reconstruction contracts preferentially to family and friends, thereby profiting from the quake and increasing his control of the city's economy.
 By some estimates, his personal wealth rose to US$400 million in 1974.

 In December 1974, a guerrilla group affiliated with FSLN directed by Eduardo Contreras and Germán Pomares seized government hostages at a party in the house of the Minister of Agriculture in the Managua suburb Los Robles, among them several leading Nicaraguan officials and Somoza relatives.
 The siege was carefully timed to take place after the departure of the US ambassador from the gathering.
 At 10:50 pm, a group of 15 young guerrillas and their commanders, Pomares and Contreras, entered the house.
 They killed the minister, who tried to shoot them, during the takeover.
 The guerrillas received US$2 million ransom, and had their official communiqué read on the radio and printed in the newspaper La Prensa.

 Over the next year, the guerrillas got 14 Sandinista prisoners released from jail, and with them were flown to Cuba.
 One of the released prisoners was Daniel Ortega, who later became president of Nicaragua.
 The group also lobbied for an increase in wages for National Guard soldiers to 500 córdobas ($71 at the time).
 The Somoza government responded with further censorship, intimidation, torture, and murder.

 In 1975, Somoza imposed a state of siege, censoring the press, and threatening all opponents with internment and torture.
 Somoza's National Guard also increased its violence against people and communities suspected of collaborating with the Sandinistas.
 Many of the FSLN guerrillas were killed, including its leader and founder Carlos Fonseca in 1976.
 Fonseca had returned to Nicaragua in 1975 from his exile in Cuba to try to reunite factions that existed in the FSLN.
-He and his group were betrayed by a peasant who informed the National Guard that they were in the area.
+He and his group were betrayed by someone who informed the National Guard that they were in the area.
 The guerrilla group was ambushed, and Fonseca was wounded in the process.
 The next morning the National Guard executed Fonseca.